tlefko/XPS13-9350-Catalina/README.md

  - This is fairly straightforward and there is lots of documentation, just don't open these apps until you've done this properly.

  # Finished!
  - Congratulations, there really aren't any more steps that are required.
 Feel free to contact me with any questions.

-Donations lefkotyler@gmail.com
+# Donations
+- if you feel I helped you and want to buy me a coffee lefkotyler@gmail.com